 Production: Unidentified factory

-Staffordshire figure representing Tragedy, standing on an oval base.
-A woman stands beside a tombstone: she holds a dagger in her right hand and a cup in her left.
+Earthenware, press-moulded, covered with blue-tinted lead-glaze, and painted in blue, green, yellow, red, purple, and black.
+A woman representing Tragedy, standing on an oval base beside a tombstone.
+She holds a dagger in her right hand and a cup in her left.
 She wears a long, flowing, sleeveless, purple gown and a white cloak draped over her right shoulder.
 The tombstone is yellow and inscribed ‘Memento’ [for ‘memento mori’].
-The base is a pointed oval mound, painted in green, blue and red and with ‘TRAGEDY’ inscribed in black impressed letters at the front.
+The base is a pointed oval mound, painted in green, blue and red and with ‘TRAGEDY’ inscribed in impressed and blackened letters at the front.
 The back of the figure is flattened, but fully moulded and painted.
-The underside is recessed and glazed, with a central vent hole.
+The underside is recessed and glazed, with a central ventilation hole.

 Dr J.W.L.Glaisher Bequest, 1928